 Coffee Bean 3/4" x 3/4" Stained Glass Tile

 Give your kitchen a warm, earthy feel by installing a backsplash in a gorgeous, toasty hue like our Coffee Bean stained glass tile.
 This stunning blend of dark brown and caramel in a stained finish will make a dramatic statement in any room.
-The translucent nature of each glass piece in combination with the colored background creates depth and luminescence in any setting.
-The glass pieces are mounted to a mesh backing, making installation simple.
+The translucent nature of each glass piece in combination with the colored background creates depth and will add luminescence to a wide multitude of settings.

 Before thermometers were invented, brewers would dip a thumb or finger into the liquid to determine the ideal temperature, neither too hot nor too cold, for adding yeast.
 From this we get the phrase "rule of thumb."

 Browse 1 question Browse 1 question and 4 answersWhy did you choose this?TileBar StoreI liked the green in the tiles and it gave a great contrast to my new granite countertops.Jean R on Jul 22, 2015matches my kitchen colorsmona a on Jun 14, 2015I liked the green in the tiles and it gave a great contrast to my new granite countertops.Jean R on Jul 22, 2015

 Our material is made of clear and transparent glass.
 The back of the glass tile is coated with the desired pigment(s) and a white protective coating visible from the back of the tile.
 The multi-layered protective coating is fired with the tile and ensures that the thin-set mortars will not be visible after installation.
 The pigments and glass are made from natural minerals and as such the firing process will cause slight variations in shades and size.
 All material is sorted according to ANSI standard A137 size tolerances and packaging is clearly marked with caliber and shade/tone/dye-lot.
 Mosaic formats are fiberglass mesh-mounted.